OlavMortveit1/inf102wordleai/svar.md

 Instead, you must explain your code.
 What was your idea for getting a better result?
 What is your strategy?

 *Write your answer here*
+My idea was to better my FrequencyStrategy.
+In my FrequencyStrategy I made a list that finds the words with the 8 most popular characters, and then I just choose the first one.
+In MyAI I deicded to make a method that finds the frequency of the letters in each position (letterFrequencyPos()), and used that to find the word with the largest total score.
+To find the score of a word, we check each letter in the word and compare it to how many times it exists in that position in the possibleAnswers.
+We do all of this in the method bestStartGuess() and return the word which has the largest total score.
+Thus, we get the word "slate" and a 3,5 average guesses, which is a big imporvement from FrequencyStrategy.